kommitters/chaincerts-smart-contracts/vc_issuance_contract/README.md

 | 2 | `NotAuthorized` | Invoker lacks the necessary authorization as the contract administrator |
 | 3 | `AmountLimitExceeded` | The amount exceeds the issuance contract's capacity for certificates |
 | 4 | `VCNotFound` | The Verifiable Credential (VC) was not found |

+## Development

+### Pre-requirements

+To develop and test the smart contract, you need to install Rust and the Soroban CLI.
+The process is outlined in the Soroban setup documentation, which can be accessed at [Soroban setup][soroban-setup].

 ### Setup